You are at the top of the page

 About

-James has an MA with distinction in architectural history from the Courtauld Institute of Art and, in 2019, his research paper on Sir John Vanbrugh’s 1717 proposals for remodelling Hampton Court Palace won the SAHGB's Hawksmoor Essay Medal.
+Before this, James worked in Hampton Court’s front-of-house team for almost eight years.
+He gained an MA with distinction in architectural history from the Courtauld Institute of Art in 2018 and, the following year, his research paper on Sir John Vanbrugh’s 1717 proposals for remodelling Hampton Court won the SAHGB's Hawksmoor Essay Medal.
 Between 2020 and 2022, James worked as an Architectural Investigator for Historic England, researching vernacular buildings as part of the government's project to rejuvenate historic high streets.

 Select publications